 Transcriptional activator required for lipid homeostasis.
 Regulates transcription of the LDL receptor gene as well as the fatty acid and to a lesser degree the cholesterol synthesis pathway.
 Binds to the sterol regulatory element 1 (SRE-1) (5'-ATCACCCCAC-3').
 Has dual sequence specificity binding to both an E-box motif (5'-ATCACGTGA-3') and to SRE-1 (5'-ATCACCCCAC-3').
 Forms a tight complex with SCAP in the ER membrane.
 Efficient DNA binding of the soluble transcription factor fragment requires dimerization with another bHLH protein.
 Interacts with LMNA.
 Expressed in a wide variety of tissues, most abundant in liver and adrenal gland.
 In fetal tissues lung and liver shows highest expression.
 Isoform SREBP-1C predominates in liver, adrenal gland and ovary, whereas isoform SREBP-1A predominates in hepatoma cell lines.
 Isoform SREBP-1A and isoform SREBP-1C are found in kidney, brain, white fat, and muscle.
 Belongs to the SREBP family.
 4 isoforms of the human protein are produced by alternative splicing.
 Note: This description may include information from UniProtKB.

-Cellular Component: Golgi membrane; endoplasmic reticulum membrane; protein complex; endoplasmic reticulum; integral to membrane; nuclear envelope; cytoplasmic part; nucleus
+Cellular Component: nucleoplasm; Golgi membrane; endoplasmic reticulum membrane; protein complex; endoplasmic reticulum; cytoplasm; integral to membrane; nuclear envelope; cytosol; nucleus

-Molecular Function: protein dimerization activity; protein binding; sterol response element binding; DNA binding; sequence-specific DNA binding; chromatin binding; protein kinase binding; transcription factor activity
+Molecular Function: protein dimerization activity; protein binding; sterol response element binding; DNA binding; protein complex binding; chromatin binding; transcription factor activity; protein kinase binding

-Biological Process: response to drug; response to food; cholesterol metabolic process; response to glucagon stimulus; response to retinoic acid; lipid biosynthetic process; positive regulation of cholesterol biosynthetic process; negative regulation of transcription from RNA polymerase II promoter; cellular response to starvation; negative regulation of insulin secretion; regulation of transcription from RNA polymerase II promoter; positive regulation of histone deacetylation; chemical signal regulation of heart rate; regulation of fatty acid metabolic process; response to glucose stimulus; insulin receptor signaling pathway; positive regulation of transcription from RNA polymerase II promoter; lipid metabolic process; response to progesterone stimulus; aging; lung development
+Biological Process: response to food; circadian rhythm; response to drug; transcription from RNA polymerase II promoter; cholesterol metabolic process; response to cAMP; response to glucagon stimulus; response to retinoic acid; lipid biosynthetic process; positive regulation of cholesterol biosynthetic process; regulation of protein stability; negative regulation of transcription from RNA polymerase II promoter; cellular response to starvation; negative regulation of insulin secretion; regulation of transcription from RNA polymerase II promoter; positive regulation of histone deacetylation; chemical signal regulation of heart rate; regulation of fatty acid metabolic process; response to glucose stimulus; insulin receptor signaling pathway; positive regulation of transcription from RNA polymerase II promoter; lipid metabolic process; response to progesterone stimulus; aging; lung development